 - Make a well in the center of the dry ingredients and add the buttermilk.
 Mix with a wooden spoon until flour is incorporated.
 Knead a few times by hand if necessary.

-- Add the raisins and knead to combine.
+- Add the cherries and knead to combine.
 Form a ball from the dough.